 Please note, every baby is different and the above information should be used as a guideline only.
 Always seek medical advice if you are concerned or have any questions.

 What should my newborn’s dirty nappies look like?

-If your baby still has green-black poo by day five, you should phone 13 HEALTH (and ask to speak to a Child Health Nurse) or visit your GP or child health nurse as this is a sign that your baby is not feeding well.
+If your baby still has green-black poo by day 5, you should phone 13 HEALTH (and ask to speak to a child health nurse) or visit your GP or child health nurse as this is a sign that your baby is not feeding well.
 Please note, formula-fed babies or babies receiving a mix of breast milk and formula feeding can have different coloured transitional poo.

-Babies may lose up to 10 per cent of their birth weight in their first few days after birth, but will start to regain weight by days four to six.
-Babies should regain their birth weight by two-weeks-of-age.
+Babies may lose up to 10 per cent of their birth weight in their first few days after birth, but will start to regain weight by days 4 to 6.
+Babies should regain their birth weight by 2-weeks-of-age.

 Key points to remember

-- Your breast milk is perfectly designed to meet the needs of your baby.
+- Your breast milk is designed to meet the needs of your baby.

 - Babies seek comfort at the breast for many reasons other than to feed – this is normal.

 - Follow your baby’s cues for feeding, comfort and connection.

 - Your baby may feed more often during certain times of the day or night.

 - How often your baby needs to feed and how long they take to feed varies a lot from one baby to the next.